Kneschtie/Relay_Controll/README.md

 # Relay_Controll

-This repisitory will support Raspberry Pi 3B+ and Raspberry Pi 4B
+This repisitory will support Raspberry Pi 3B+ and Raspberry Pi 4B The other Pi's i didn't tested, they probably also work.

 ## Setting up your Raspberry Pi: